aiellolorenzo23/SmallSagaITA/README.md

 5) (Optional) I suggest initializing a git repository on the dedicated directory to track your changes.
 6) Alternatively, you can fork this project from its first commit and then package the modified files into your package.nw.

+Feel free to to contribute and/or to fork my project for your translations!

 **IT**: Per tradurre i file di gioco, è necessario il file package.nw.

 1) Andare sulla cartella di gioco (generalmente _<PATH-PER-LIBRERIA_STEAM>/steamapps/common/Small Saga_).